citp/privacy-policy-historical/s/st/sty/stylesight.com.md

-> *The following text is extracted and transformed from the stylesight.com privacy policy that was archived on 2015-06-10.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150610022135id_/http%3A//www.wgsn.com/en/privacy-cookies) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the stylesight.com privacy policy that was archived on 2016-05-18.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160518014212id_/http%3A//www.wgsn.com/en/privacy-cookies-policy) for the most accurate reproduction.*

-# Privacy & Cookies Policy - WGSN Fashion Trend Forecasting and Analysis
+# Privacy & Cookies Policy - StyleTrial

 **Privacy policy**